Dodge Viper: Second iteration (ZB II; 2008–2010)

-Fifth generation (VX, 2013–2017)
+Third generation (VX, 2013–2017)

 At a dealer conference on September 14, 2010 in Orlando, Florida, the then Chrysler Group and Fiat CEO Sergio Marchionne was reported to have concluded his remarks by unveiling a rolling 2012 Dodge Viper prototype.

 The Viper was also on display for one night only in Salt Lake City, UT at the 11th Viper Owners Invitational or VOI 11 from September 30, 2010 to October 3, 2010.
 Ralph Gilles was in attendance and gathered feedback from potential customers about the exterior design of the car.
 The Generation-5 badge was unveiled as well at this event on each dining table in the hall.

 In Autumn of 2011, Ralph Gilles announced that the next generation of the Viper would debut at the New York Auto Show in April 2012.

 The 2013 SRT Viper was unveiled at the 2012 New York Auto Show.